aehrc/openmrs-module-terminologysearch/README.md

 ## Description

-Proof of concept module for search a FHIR based terminology server for SNOMED CT concepts.
+A module for searching a FHIR based terminology server for SNOMED CT concepts based on a [FHIR ValueSet](https://www.hl7.org/fhir/valueset.html).

+If a previously-unknown concept is selected by the user, then its details will be automatically retrieved from the terminology server and the Concept will be created in OpenMRS.

 ## Building from Source

+`mvn package`

 ## Installation